 - On Tuesdays, seniors with ID (age 65+) will save an extra $1 off the already reduced senior ticket prices, dropping the price to $16 for the museum & $11 for Giant Screen tickets.

 - Active military personnel and dependents will receive $2 off tickets to Fernbank Museum of Natural History or 10% off a family membership when you present a valid military ID at the ticket counter; limit 6.

-- If you’re planning to visit multiple attractions in Atlanta, take advantage of the Atlanta CityPASS to save about 40% on admission to five Atlanta-area attractions.
+- Want to visit multiple attractions in Atlanta?
+Take advantage of the Atlanta CityPASS to save about 40% on admission to five Atlanta-area attractions.
 The Atlanta CityPASS covers admission to The Georgia Aquarium, the World of Coca-Cola, the Inside CNN Studio Tour, Zoo Atlanta OR the Center for Civil & Human Rights, and Fernbank Museum of Natural History OR the College Football Hall of Fame.
 It’s valid for nine days, and if you plan it right, you’ll have two full weekends + the weekdays in between to get to all of the attractions.

 Fernbank Museum of Natural History is located at 767 Clifton Rd.
 NE, Atlanta.